 How to Use a Bong

 Trying out a new or unfamiliar method of smoking can be overwhelming and confusing for new users.
 Bongs may be easy to use, but newcomers may still find them daunting.
-If you’re worried about smoking from a bong for the first time, remember the following steps until you’ve had enough practice to perfect your routine:
+If you don’t know how to use a bong, or you’re worried about smoking from a bong for the first time, remember the following steps until you’ve had enough practice to perfect your routine:

 - Prepare your cannabis.
 Grind up your cannabis with a grinder or pair of scissors, or break it up with your hands if you don’t have a grinding tool available.

 - Pack the bowl.
 Don’t pack your bowl too tightly, though.
 Make sure there’s room so air can still pass through.